sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/migrate.md

 #### Step 6: Set storage class

-Add storage class name that your current instance is using for all associated resources:
+To add the storage class name that your current instance is using for all associated resources:

 1. Include the `storage-class/update-class-name` component under the components list
 2. Input the storage class name by setting the value for `STORAGECLASS_NAME` under the configMapGenerator section